Abutilon Kentish Belle

 The Greensand Way

 Ramblers are familiar with the Greensand Way that wends its way from Haslemere in Surrey to Hamstreet near Ashford.
 Not all know how the ridge it follows got there.
 Kent’s geology looks complex, but is easily understood.
 Imagine successive layers of sediment, each miles deep, laid down on top of each other over many millions of years.
 Then imagine a giant seismic fist punching them upwards from the centre.
 Finally, imagine the weather eroding it all down again, the more resilient layers remaining the highest.
 The result is the horseshoe-shaped topography we see today – half of it in Sussex – with the soft clay Weald at its low centre, the chalky North and South Downs at its high outer edges, and the sandstone Greensand Ridge in between.
 The Greensand Way public footpath simply follows the northern ridge.
-If not for occasional impediments devised by some antisocial landowners, it would offer an unbroken panorama of both Downs and Weald.
+If not for unsympathetic development in places, it would offer an uninterruptedly pleasing panorama of both Downs and Weald.

 The Greenwich Meridian